stefaniea/CityCritters/README.md

 ####Technologies Used####
 **Front-End**:

-Bootstrap, Jquery, Jquery UI
+-Bootstrap, Jquery, Jquery UI
-Because we used Bootstrap, the website is responseive.
+-Because we used Bootstrap, the website is responseive.
 Try it on your phone!

 **APIs**: